junxit/us-congress-code/title-16/chapter-1a/sec-470v.md

 ### removalDescription

 Section, Pub.
 L. 89–665, title II, § 214, as added Pub.
 L. 96–515, title III, § 302(a), Dec.
 12, 1980, 94 Stat.
-3000, related to exemption for Federal programs or undertakings and regulations.
-See section 304108 of Title 54, National Park Service and Related Programs.
+3000, related to regulations regarding exemption for Federal programs or undertakings.
+See section 304108(c) of Title 54, National Park Service and Related Programs.